Evidence Wrap-Up: Evaluations in North America

 For decades, voter turnout has been far lower in the United States than in other developed democracies.
 Both partisan campaigns and non-partisan organizations use many strategies to attempt to engage voters.
 In a large randomized evaluation in New Haven, Connecticut, personal canvassing had a much greater effect on increasing turnout than phone calls or direct mail.
 A different study of an election in Michigan found that direct mail can increase turnout by about as much as canvassing when the mailings apply social pressure through making neighborhood voting history public.

-Contact: J-PAL North America Policy Associate Graham Simpson.
+Contact: J-PAL North America Policy and Communications Associate Hannah Myers.